-This section tells you what kinds of prescription drugs are excluded.
+This section tells you what kinds of prescription drugs are "excluded."
 This means Medicare does not pay for these drugs.

-If you get drugs that are excluded, you must pay for them yourself except for certain excluded drugs covered under our enhanced drug coverage.
-If you appeal and the requested drug is found not to be not excluded under Part D, we will pay for or cover it.
+If you get drugs that are excluded, you must pay for them yourself.
+If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
 (For information about appealing a decision, go to Chapter 9.)